 For LAUS data, standard errors are available for the estimated levels and changes.
-Standard errors can be converted into “mrgin of error” type estimates, such as error ranges and significance-of-change tests.
+Standard errors can be converted into “margin of error” type estimates, such as error ranges and significance-of-change tests.
 Currently for Oregon, the 90 percent confidence interval around Oregon’s seasonally adjusted unemployment rate is plus-or-minus 0.5 percentage point.
-For changes in data between months, a one-month change in Oregon’s seasonally adjusted unemployment rate would have to be near 0.2 percentage point or more to be significant at the 10 percent level and an over-the-year change would have to be near 0.7 percentage point or greater to be statistically significant.
+For changes in data between months, a one-month change in Oregon’s seasonally adjusted unemployment rate would have to be over 0.1 percentage point or more to be significant at the 10 percent level and an over-the-year change would have to be near 0.6 percentage point or greater to be statistically significant.

 For Oregon’s CES total nonfarm payroll employment, the seasonally adjusted over-the-month change would need to be greater than 5,300 jobs to be considered statistically significant at the 10 percent level, and the over-the-year change would need to be greater than 15,200 jobs.
-For example, the April 2017 preliminary estimate was a gain of 6,600 jobs.
-This was a significant change since the change from March was greater than 5,300.
-Further, the change from April 2016 to April 2017 was a gain of 39,100 jobs.
+For example, the June 2018 preliminary estimate was a gain of 1,900 jobs.
+This was not a significant change since the change from May was less than 5,300.
+Further, the change from June 2017 to June 2018 was a gain of 30,400 jobs.
 This is highly significant since the over-the-year gain was well above 15,200.

 What these “margin of error” type estimates communicate about the accuracy of the LAUS and CES data are the size of changes between months necessary to be “economically meaningful.”
 Monthly changes within the margin of error do not necessarily indicate that a turning point in the economy has occurred since changes of this size are not statistically significant, meaning they are fairly typical based on the historical monthly variation in the series.
 For this reason it could be said that small changes indicate that the data are “essentially unchanged” from the prior month.
 More informative is the behavior of the long-run trend in each series, which can be gathered from examination of seasonally adjusted data over longer periods of time.